 Implementation Partners Stand Ready to Develop eCommerce Solutions

 At first glance, some eCommerce managers might think it will be easier and less expensive to work with Shopify because its out-of-the-box capabilities do not require implementation partners or much in-house development capacity.
 However, we see Magento's extensive ecosystem of implementation partners as a benefit of using this platform.
 As noted, Magento's customizability is a major benefit, and working with an implementation partner can be a cost-effective way to get a beautiful, well-designed site without developing the capabilities to do so in-house.

-Shopify does have a smaller group of implementation partners, but most of them are located in the United States, Australia, and the U.K., with less experience working outside of these markets.
+Shopify has a smaller group of implementation partners, and most of them are located in the United States, Australia, and the U.K., with less experience working outside of these markets.
 Additionally, because Shopify has fewer customizability options and operates on the proprietary Liquid language, there is a limited pool of developers who can contribute to projects on the Shopify platform.
 In contrast, Magento partners tend to have more experience working with a wide variety of clients on different projects.

 This is where IronPlane comes in.
 We are a full-service Magento agency with a team of Magento-certified developers and other solution specialists.
 Our team is on the board of the Meet Magento Association, and our lead developer has received the coveted title of Magento Master three years in a row.

-We work with both B2C and B2B companies and provide eCommerce site development, Magento 1 to Magento 2 migration, integration of multiple payment methods, enterprise resource planning, customer-relationship management, and point-of-sale integrations, and many other services.
-In addition to providing support and development for the Magento platform, we offer custom cloud architecture hosting for Magento and speed optimization and code review to make sure your site is running as efficiently as possible.
+We work with both B2C and B2B companies and provide eCommerce site development, Magento 1 to Magento 2 replatforming, integration of multiple payment methods, enterprise resource planning, customer relationship management, point-of-sale integrations, and many other services.
+In addition to providing support and development for the Magento platform, we offer custom cloud architecture hosting for Magento, and speed optimization and code review to make sure your site is running as efficiently as possible.

 from our team by booking a consultation appointment, and learn more about the custom eCommerce solutions we can offer your business.